matteoferla/crysalin/README.md

 However, as the experiments had minor variations, suffices to the greek letters were used, making the end result a bit of a mess and like this `eta_comboplus_104F.pdb`.

-## Installation

-> [install.sh](code/install.sh) :construction: :warning: TODO FINISH COPYING

-Installation of RFdiffusion is curious, but straightforward albeit manual ([install.sh](code/install.sh)) —it needs some cleaning up lest one is fine with stuff dumped around.

 ## RFdiffusion

 RFdiffusion has a lot of settings. [rfdiffusion](code/job_RFdiffusion.sh) was run in the cluster with the variable `APPTAINERENV_EXPERIMENT` controlling the experiment, see script for each one.

-> :construction: :warning: TODO add a table of experiments and their settings.

 > :construction: :warning: TODO add a picture